Getting Your Small Business Up and Running Online

 Set up Google Analytics

 You need to know if your marketing dollars are working for you.
 With Google’s free website tool, Google Analytics, you can get valuable insights about the visitors to your website which will help you to evaluate the performance of your digital strategy, highlight problems and unlock potential opportunities.
 Set-up Google Analytics as soon as you launch your website so you can see where you started.
-You can read more about getting started with Google Analytics in our blog post here.
+You can read more about getting started with Google Analytics here.

 Plan your Search Engine Optimisation (SEO) strategy